-As the 2017 winner of the International Institute for Conductors in Bulgaria, I conducted the Vidin State Philharmonic Orchestra in a Concerto Festival and was invited back to guest conduct in their 2017-18 season.
-In the summers of 2019 and 2018, I served as artist in residence and guest conductor at the University of Aveiro (Portugal), where I mentored graduate conducting students and conducted the University Orchestra.
-In July 2019, I also served as the String Director at the International Opera Performing Experience Festival in Mercatello sul Metauro, Italy.
+I was the winner of the International Conductors Workshop and Competition and the winner of the International Institute for Conductors in Bulgaria.
+In 2017, I conducted the Vidin State Philharmonic Orchestra in a Concerto Festival and was invited back to guest conduct in their 2017-18 season.
+In the summers of 2019 and 2018, I served as artist in residence and guest conductor at the University of Aveiro (Portugal) where I mentored graduate conducting students and conducted the University Orchestra.
+During my residency in Portugal, I was also invited as a guest lecturer and conducting mentor at the Conservatorio Superior de Música de Castilla y León in Salamanca, Spain.
+In addition, I served as the string director at the International Opera Performing Experience Festival in Mercatello sul Metauro (Italy) in summer 2019.

-Recognized for my research and contribution to the field, I was awarded numerous grants including American String Teachers Association Grants, Sigma Alpha Iota Professional Development Grants, FSC Faculty Summer Stipend and Professional Grants, FSC Faculty and Student Collaboration Grant, as well as the University of Tampa Alumni, Dana, and the David Delo Research Professor Grants.
+Recognized for my research and contribution to the field, I have been awarded numerous research grants including the Laurier Student Life Levy, Laurier Research Grant, Ontario Arts Grants, American String Teachers Association Grants, Sigma Alpha Iota Professional Development Grants, FSC Faculty Summer Stipend and Professional Grants, FSC Faculty and Student Collaboration Grant, as well as the University of Tampa Alumni, Dana, and the David Delo Research Professor Grants.